dpinney/helloDocker/README.md

 XXX Static website?
 Up and running in staticsite dir.
 Change the default index.html?
 Done.
 Also added some nice stop/start scripts.

 OOO Web app with form?
-Maybe do it via a CGI script.
+Maybe do it via a CGI script. nginx doesn't have a strong CGI interface.
+We're probably better off using Flask.

-OOO read a real intro. https://docs.docker.com/get-started/

 OOO Something that runs repeatedly?
-Now we're in flask territory.

 OOO Test out deployment to new Docker host in production.